 Physics is just an underlying concept for everything around us

-This course aims to make daunting concepts more palatable, provide methods of critical thinking that can be applied to design and empower those working in the built environment, breaking down the barriers created by a lack of knowledge and confidence about building physics.
+This course aims to make daunting concepts more palatable, and empower those working in the built environment, breaking down the barriers created by a lack of knowledge and confidence about building physics.

 Watch this course overview to find out more!